emstoudenmire/TNML/README.md

 One difference from the algorithm described in the paper is that the label index always remains on the same MPS tensor and is not moved around (although it can be moved, keeping it in a fixed position turns helps with the optimization).

 Warning: fixedL can use a lot of RAM.
-Recommended for systems with at least 16Gb of RAM, and even more could be useful.
+If this happens, adjust the Nbatch parameter described below to make the program read smaller amounts of data into ram at each step.

 Input parameters:
 - imglen (integer) [default: 14]: linear dimension of images to use for training and testing.
 Try imglen=8 for testing the basic ideas; performance can be surprisingly good even for images shrunk down to this size. imglen=28 is the native size of MNIST images.
-- Nthread (integer) [default: 1]: number of threads to use to parallelize gradient calculations.
+- nthread (integer) [default: 1]: number of threads to use to parallelize gradient calculations.
 Not recommended to set this larger than number of cores on your processor.
 - Npass (integer) [default: 4]: maximum number of conjugate gradient passes to do at each bond.
 - Nsweep (integer) [default: 50]: total number of sweeps (left-to-right passes over the MPS) to do.
 - lambda (real) [default: 0.0]: size of the L2 (ridge) regularization penalty to include in the cost function